← Back to projects

 screenshot of add flow

-screenshot of new enrollment flow
+screenshot of new post-enrollment dashboard

-Updated look for enrollment
+Updated look for the post-enrollment dashboard

-screenshot of post-enrollment dashboard
+screenshot of post-enrollment dashboard, editing loans